sahilrajput03/sahilrajput03/vim.md

 # Vim

+## Go to a particular line number in vim

+Get in Command mode and type `:21 <Enter>` to go to line number 21.

 ## Tired of using backspace ??

 Use `ctrl+h` to backspace and it works only in insert mode.
 TIP: It works in shell terminal as well.